RealCaliforniaCheese/Flicks/README.md

 Connected TableViewCell instead of TableView which made references impossible.
 Scrolling - not knowing which key to press along with mouse scroll.
-Had trouble with progress wheel blocking from beginning solved by delay.
+Had trouble with progress wheel blocking from beginning.
+UI view ordering.

 ## License